SirSnolte/Docker/etc/planka_cloudflare-tunnel/container_stuff.md

       - DB_PORT=DB_PORT #optional
     volumes:
       - /path/to/appdata/config:/config
-    ports:
-      - 81:80
-    restart: unless-stopped
+    restart: always
 ```

 Go to [Cloudflare Zero Trust](https://dash.teams.cloudflare.com/) and set your Cloudflare.com ARG Tunnel but easy via gui.
 Create a Network and add your tunnel in it.
 Also make sure to link your container to your new network and link your tunnel via Cloudflare Gui to your local container ip:port.
-In my case: http://172.20.0.5 linked in Cloudflared and Planka Stack.
+In my case: http://172.20.0.5 linked in Cloudflared.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------